nosana-ci/nosana-node/README.md

 ```

 The `jib.edn` file can be adjusted to push to a different registry or
 supply a different tagger.
 For more info check the jibbit docs.
+For
+CI/CD the [jib-gitlab.edn](jib-gitlab.edn) file is used.

 ## Usage